razuahammed707/INT246/README.md

 Step3 : Add a new folder with your project name into root directory. root directory name is INT246 that will be downloaded into your local machine when you clone the git

-Note: While you are uploading your project in the repository please add readme.md and mention properly about your problem statement and all supporting resouce
+Note: While you are uploading your project in the repository please add readme.md and mention properly about your problem statement and all supporting resource

-Example :

 ### Folder structure